Esopus Wars: Second Esopus War

 Emissaries from the colony contacted the tribe on June 5, 1663 and requested a meeting in hopes of making a treaty.
 The Esopus replied that it was their custom to conduct peace talks unarmed and in the open, so the settlers kept the gates open into Wiltwijck.
 The Esopus arrived on June 7 in great numbers, many claiming to be selling produce, thereby infiltrating deep into the town as scouts.
 Meanwhile, Esopus warriors completely destroyed the neighboring village of Nieu Dorp (Hurley, New York) unbeknownst to the colonists in Wiltwijck.
 The Esopus scouts had spread themselves around the town and suddenly began their own attack.
 They took the settlers completely by surprise and soon controlled much of the town, setting fire to houses and kidnapping women before being driven out by the settlers.
 The attackers escaped, and the settlers repaired their fortifications.
 On June 16, Dutch soldiers transporting ammunition to the town were attacked on their way from Rondout Creek, but they repelled the Esopus.

 Throughout July, colonial forces reconnoitered the Esopus Kill.
 They were unable to distinguish one tribe from another, and they captured some traders from the Wappinger tribe, one of whom agreed to help them.
-He gave them information about various Indian forces and served as a guide in the field.
+He gave them information about various Native forces and served as a guide in the field.
 In spite of his help, the colonists were unable to make solid contact with the Esopus, who used guerilla tactics and could disappear easily into the woods.
 After several unproductive skirmishes, the colonists managed to gain the help of the Mohawk, who served as guides, interpreters, and warriors.
 By the end of July, the colonists had received sufficient reinforcements to march for the Esopus stronghold in the mountains to the north.
 However, their ponderous equipment made progress slow, and the terrain was difficult.
 They recognized their disadvantage and burned the surrounding fields in the hope of starving them out, rather than making a direct attack on the Esopus force.

 For the next month, scouting parties went out to set fire to the Esopus fields but found little other combat.
 In early September, another colonial force tried to engage the Esopus on their territory, this time successfully.
 The battle ended with the death of Chief Papequanaehen and several others.
 The Esopus fled, and the colonists led by Captain Martin Cregier pillaged their fort before retreating, taking supplies and prisoners.
 This effectively ended the war, although the peace was uneasy.

 Outcome

-The Dutch settlers remained suspicious of all Indians with whom they came into contact and expressed misgivings about the intentions of the Wappingers and even the Mohawks, who had helped them defeat the Esopus.
-Colonial prisoners taken captive by the Indians in the Second Esopus War were transported through regions that they had not yet explored, and they described the land to the colonial authorities who set out to survey it.
+The Dutch settlers remained suspicious of all Natives with whom they came into contact and expressed misgivings about the intentions of the Wappingers and even the Mohawks, who had helped them defeat the Esopus.
+Colonial prisoners taken captive by the Native in the Second Esopus War were transported through regions that they had not yet explored, and they described the land to the colonial authorities who set out to survey it.
 Some of this land was later sold to French Huguenot refugees who established the village of New Paltz.